Back in 2008, Marcus Sheridan found himself on the brink of financial ruin when the market collapsed.

 By doing so, La-Z-Boy’s organic traffic is now 2,751% higher than it was before they started with their new strategy and they can attribute over $3 million in revenue in a single quarter to content marketing.

 Here at IMPACT, we have helped hundreds of companies increase revenue and realize their company vision using the principles of They Ask, You Answer.

 Simply put, They Ask, You Answer is a true obsession with understanding how your customer thinks about buying and putting the information they need in regards to that in front of them.

-After two years of working with IMPACT and publishing a minimum of 10, high-quality blogs and video per month, IMPACT client Office Interiors are not slowing down and as a result they continue to see their website traffic, leads, and sales increase.
+After two years of working with IMPACT and publishing a minimum of 10 high-quality blogs and videos per month, IMPACT client Office Interiors is not slowing down and as a result they continue to see their website traffic, leads, and sales increase.

 They are averaging 14,000 website visitors per month and 150 marketing qualified leads each year.
-And they generated over $1 million in revenue in 2019.
+And they generated over $1 million in revenue last year.

 In their own words:

 “We’ll continue to work with IMPACT.
 If they can get us these kinds of results in two years of working with them, what will another two years look like?”